-Bulletin #4804, Who Does What on the Family Farm: The Importance of Roles
+Bulletin #4804, Maine Farms: Who Does What on the Farm?
+The Importance of Roles

 Adapted by Extension Human Development Specialist Leslie Forstadt and Extension Professor Tori Jackson, University of Maine

-- #4805 Recognizing the Signs of Farm Family Stress
+- Bulletin #4805, Recognizing the Signs of Farmer Stress

 Being part of a farm family requires each person to assume a variety of roles.
 Each member of a farm family will play different roles on any given day, and often play multiple roles on a single day.
 How many hats do you wear on a given day?
 Working in the field, caring for children, going to market, hiring new staff, taking a parent to the doctor, meeting with an accountant, etc. While all farm families juggle a variety of constantly changing roles, each family is unique in how the business is handled and how roles develop.